cinemagoer/cinemagoer/docs/README.txt

 Since release 3.7, IMDbPY has moved its main parsers from a SAX-based approach to a DOM/XPath-based one; see the README.newparsers file for more information.

+Since release 3.8, IMDbPY supports both SQLObject and SQLAlchemy; see README.sqldb for more information.

   FEATURES